Zodiac Killer suspects: Arthur Leigh Allen

-Arthur Leigh Allen was a teacher and convicted child molester.
-He remains the only publicly-named suspect by the police.
-Several of his friends have claimed that he had called himself The Zodiac, that he liked to shoot young couples in Lover's Lanes, and that he had aspirations to write a book about a serial killer named The Zodiac.
-Additionally, the timing of his imprisonment and the Zodiac's known correspondence with the police aligns perfectly.
-By far the lead most pursued by the police, he was the subject of several searches, but was never arrested.
-In the early 2000s, DNA and fingerprints believed to belong to the Zodiac were compared to Allen, excluding him.
+Arthur Leigh Allen was a former elementary school teacher and convicted child molester.
+He remains the only publicly named suspect by the police.
+Several of his friends have claimed that he had called himself The Zodiac, that he liked to shoot young couples in lover's lanes, and that he had aspirations to write a book about a serial killer named The Zodiac.
+Additionally, the timing of his imprisonment aligns with the Zodiac's known correspondence with the police.
+By far the lead most pursued by the police, he was the subject of several searches but was never arrested.
+His fingerprints and handwriting could not be definitively linked to the Zodiac.
+He died in August 1992.

+In the early 2000s, a partial DNA profile possibly belonging to the Zodiac was obtained and Allen's DNA did not match.
 True crime author Robert Graysmith wrote two books in 1986 and 2002, in which Allen's culpability was strongly suggested.
 Zodiac, a 2007 film based on Graysmith's books, portrayed Allen as the likely killer.

 Earl Van Best Jr.

 In 2014, Gary Stewart and Susan Mustafa published a book, The Most-Dangerous Animal of All: Searching for My Father...
 And Finding the Zodiac Killer, in which Stewart claimed his search for his biological father, Earl Van Best Jr., led him to conclude Van Best was the Zodiac.
 Stewart based his hypothesis on circumstantial evidence, including a composite sketch resembling Van Best, partial fingerprint and handwriting matches, encrypted messages in Zodiac letters, and partial DNA connections.

 In 2020, the book was adapted for FX Network as a documentary series.
 To validate Stewart's claims, the producers enlisted private investigator Zach Fechheimer, who uncovered that Stewart had manipulated a police report and traced Van Best to being present in Europe during the Zodiac's known activities.
 Additionally, experts discredited the DNA analysis and the handwriting and fingerprint matches.
 The producers chose to withhold their findings until near the end of the documentary's production to minimize their impact on both the series and Stewart.
 Six months after production, director Kief Davidson stated that he thought Stewart's father was not the Zodiac, while executive producer Ross Dinerstein remained uncertain about Van Best's potential involvement.
+Van Best died in 1984.